untoldgarden/meadow-manual/map-marker.md

 2. Import your 3D model.
 3. Drag it to the scene as a child of the empty GameObject.
 4. Position and scale it as you want it to appear on the map.
 Don't make it too big or too small.
 A good size is between 1 and 2 meters.
+5. Assign the tag `MapMarker` to your empty GameObject.
+This is for the system to know that this is the prefab that should be used as the marker.
-5. Follow step 9-11 in the previous section.
+6. Follow step 9-11 in the previous section.